Articles About Suicidal Thoughts by Lori Calabrese, MD | The Ketamine Blog

 The loss of someone near and dear, or other types of losses can also contribute.
 Sometimes a personal failure is behind the action.

 In other cases, a person may suffer for a prolonged period of time from a diagnosis, or multiple disorders, that bring feelings of depression, despair, and despondency.
-When this happens, in some cases mental images of death, or thoughts of dying, or even plans for dying ensue.
+When this happens, in some cases mental images of death, or thoughts of dying, or even plans for dying can begin.

 Of all of those who admit to thinking about death and dying, and those who think those thoughts but don’t talk about them, there is a smaller percentage of people who actually follow through.